sagemathinc/cocalc/notes/final_push.md

 - (0:15?) [x] (0:13+) sagews: make it so "sagews" are the worksheets (basically change what the new button makes)

+- (0:10?) [x] (0:22) hide line 0 and make line numbering start at 0 to avoid a lot of confusion for users.

 - (2:00?) [ ] sagews: implement interacts (using exec message)

 ---